-DURA members may obtain a discount from the University store in the Bryan Center.
-The discount is valid any time but can only be used once a year and is equal to the number of years of service (maximum of 30%).
+DURA members may obtain a discount from the University Store located in the Bryan Center.
+The discount is valid any time on clothing and gift items but can only be used once a year and is equal to the number of years of service (maximum of 30%).
 The DURA membership card must be presented at time of purchase.
-The discount cannot be combined with any other discount.
+The discount cannot be combined with any other discount and some exclusions apply*.
 Contact Staff and Family Programs at 684-9040 to receive the DURA membership card.

 The idea of a retiree association at Duke (DURA) was first expressed by Charles B. Huestis, former Senior Vice President, at the Quarter Century Club banquet in 1982.
 The idea was carried forward by a group of dedicated individuals and DURA was formed in 1983 with Elon Clark as the first president.

 DURA maintains its liaison with Duke University through the department of Staff & Family Programs in the Office of Human Resources.